 Hallway to Small Space Living Dining Room

-After deciding to stay in our tiny apartment, we soon realized that we needed to drastically change the way we use our space.
-Our first challenge was to dismantle the room that was being used as a combination living room, dining room, and office.
+One of the problems with this tiny apartment and its galley kitchen, is that there isn’t an obvious place for a dining table.
+So I’ve realized that I have to drastically change the way I view and use the space.
+My first challenge was to dismantle the room that was being used as a combination living room, dining room, and office.
 Making that one room serve three purposes made it feel suffocatingly small and cluttered.

-Our solution to this small space city living dilemma was to move the dining table from the living room/dining room/office into our hallway, which was a pretty good size and up until then had been wasted space.
-This small change gave us a separate small space living dining room that surprisingly doesn’t feel awkward or cramped.
+My solution to this small space city living dilemma was to move the dining table from the living room/dining room/office into the hallway, which is a pretty good size—and had been wasted space.
+This small change gave me a separate small space living dining room that surprisingly doesn’t feel awkward or cramped.

-Ever the skeptic and good husband, Robert painted the hallway turquoise, repaired and re-wired the lamp, and let me have my way on this one.
+I painted the hallway turquoise, repaired and re-wired the lamp, and created this cozy little dining space.
 Painting such a strong color in a space that gets very little natural light was a leap of faith, but as you can see in that before photo, white wasn’t doing it any favors.
-I’ve always thought that hallways are perfect places to go bold with color, a theory I proved in my last apartment.
+I’ve always thought that hallways are perfect places to go bold with color—a theory I proved in my last apartment.

 In my signature style of pairing secondhand finds with designer goods, I’ve paired this junk shop lamp with an original George Nelson Sunburst Clock.
-I’m so glad our lamp found its way to that junk shop instead of the trash.
-All it needed was a lot of bleach and some TLC, I can’t imagine a more perfect lamp for our small space living dining room.
+I’m so glad this lamp found its way to that junk shop instead of the trash.
+All it needed was a lot of bleach and some TLC, I can’t imagine a more perfect lamp for my small space living dining room.

-The coat rack is repurposed from the hallway of my old apartment, and we picked up the shoe rack secondhand for 60 kr. (about $9), which was a major score because I was planning to pay several times that for the same one from IKEA.
-The shoe rack has made a huge difference in keeping our entryway clutter under control.
+The coat rack is repurposed from the hallway of my old apartment, and I picked up the shoe rack secondhand for 60 kr. (about $9), which was a major score because I was planning to pay several times that for the same one from IKEA.
+The shoe rack has made a huge difference in keeping the entryway clutter under control.

-We saved about $45 by ordering the clock from Germany instead of buying it locally, and it’s a classic piece that will hold its value.
-I’m thrilled with how the room turned out, and budget-wise, I think we did pretty well.
+I saved about $45 by ordering the clock from Germany instead of buying it locally, and it’s a classic piece that will hold its value.
+I’m thrilled with how the room turned out, and budget-wise, I think I did pretty well.

 Shoe Rack: $9